-* On 10 February 2017, the Government of The Gambia notified the UN Secretary-General of its decision to rescind its notification of withdrawal from the Rome Statute deposited with the Secretary-General on 10 November 2016.
+* On 10 February 2017, The Gambia notified the UN Secretary-General of its decision to rescind its notification of withdrawal from the Rome Statute deposited with the Secretary-General on 10 November 2016.

 1981 African Charter on Human and Peoples' Rights

-Malabo Protocol on Amendments to the African Court of Justice and Human Rights
+Malabo Protocol on the African Court of Justice and Human Rights

 Police Use of Force

 Legislation governing police use of force in The Gambia includes the Police Act, the 1933 Criminal Code, and the Indemnity Act.

 The Criminal Code allows the use of "necessary and reasonable force" in the exercise of a lawful arrest of a criminal suspect.S.
 15(A), 1933 Criminal Code.In considering whether the means used were necessary, or the degree of force used to effect the arrest was reasonable, regard shall be had:

 to the gravity of the offence which had been or was being committed by such person and circumstances in which such offence had been or was being committed by such person.

 With respect to assemblies, the Criminal Code allows law enforcement officials to use force to disperse rioters after making a proclamation demanding dispersal.
 Law enforcement officials may use all force necessary to apprehend or disperse the rioters.S.
 72, 1933 Criminal Code.Law enforcement officials are explicitly absolved of any civil and criminal liability from any consequential harm or death caused by the use of force.
 Moreover, the Indemnity Act (as amended in 2001) exonerates any public official including law enforcement from civil or criminal liability in the exercise of their duties in unlawful assemblies, riotous situations, or public emergencies.S.
 2(a) and (b), Indemnity Act (as amended in 2001).